 Most of our doctors and staff are based in our headquarters in London, some other members of the team work remotely.
 The access to your data is restricted on a “need-to know” basis and available via VPN only to ensure optimum security.

-Your information are hosted on AWS and Rackspace servers in the EU, both ISO 27001 compliant and submitted to the strictest security requirements.
+Your information are hosted on AWS in the EU, both ISO 27001 compliant and submitted to the strictest security requirements.

 UK based customer call centres - in case you ever need to contact us.